Discrimination against people with HIV/AIDS: Effects of COVID-19 Pandemic on people with HIV/AIDS

-Global Perspective
+Global perspective

-While the existing discourse on HIV/AIDS-related discrimination largely focuses on the United States, it is a worldwide issue.
+While the existing discourse on HIV/AIDS-related discrimination largely focuses on the US, it is a worldwide issue.
 Countries such as South Africa, India, and Russia experience high levels of stigma and discrimination, often exacerbated by government policies or social attitudes.
 Recent global data indicate that approximately 39 million people are living with HIV/AIDS, with sub-Saharan Africa bearing the highest burden.
 In China, PLHIV have faced employment discrimination, while in Eastern Europe, HIV/AIDS stigma is often linked to drug use and marginalized communities.
 Many countries have laws that criminalize HIV transmission, exposure, or nondisclosure.
-These laws, found in parts of the U.S., Canada, and sub-Saharan Africa, often disproportionately impact marginalized communities and deter individuals from getting tested or seeking treatment due to fear of legal consequences.
+These laws, found in parts of the US, Canada, and sub-Saharan Africa, often disproportionately impact marginalized communities and deter individuals from getting tested or seeking treatment due to fear of legal consequences.
 Human rights organizations argue that such laws fuel stigma and do not align with modern public health strategies.

 However, global perspectives do address advocacy as well.
 Many countries have enacted anti-discrimination laws to protect PLHIV.
-The Americans with Disabilities Act (ADA) in the U.S. provides legal recourse against discrimination based on HIV status.
+The ADA in the US provides legal recourse against discrimination based on HIV status.
 India's 2017 HIV/AIDS (Prevention and Control) Act additionally bans discrimination in employment, education, and healthcare.
+The Indian Health Service created the Trans & Gender-Affirming Care in I/T/U Facilities Strategic Vision and Action Plan, which promotes an intersectional approach in research and services for patients with HIV.
 The Global Commission on HIV and the Law advocates for removing punitive laws that criminalize HIV exposure and transmission, which contribute to further stigmatization.
 Attitudes also differ based on religiosity in certain regions.
-Some groups, particularly in conservative communities, have perpetuated stigma by linking HIV/AIDS to "moral failings."
+Some groups, particularly in conservative communities, have perpetuated stigma by linking HIV/AIDS to "moral failings".
 On the contrast, many faith-based organizations, such as Catholic Relief Services and the Islamic Medical Association of Uganda, have provided critical support in HIV prevention, treatment, and education.

-In recent years, changes in U.S. foreign policy have significantly affected international HIV/AIDS relief efforts.
+In recent years, changes in US foreign policy have significantly affected international HIV/AIDS relief efforts.
 Funding cuts to the President's Emergency Plan for AIDS Relief (PEPFAR) during the Trump administration placed millions of people at risk, particularly LGBTQ+ communities in Africa.
-According to projections published in The Lancet, without the continued support of PEPFAR, Africa could see 1 million additional child infections and half a million child deaths from HIV/AIDS by 2030.
+According to projections published in The Lancet, without the continued support of PEPFAR, Africa could see one million additional child infections and half a million child deaths from HIV/AIDS by 2030.
 These policy shifts underscore how domestic political decisions in high-income countries can have global consequences for marginalized populations living with HIV.